 - 1 tsp toasted black sesame seeds

 - Gather all the ingredients.
 Preheat oven to 400ºF (200ºC).
-For a convection oven, reduce cooking temperature by 25ºF (15ºC).
-Place 1 sheet of pastry on a baking sheet lined with parchment paper.
-Put another pastry sheet on a different sheet of parchment paper.
+For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
+Place 1 sheet frozen puff pastry on a baking sheet lined with parchment paper.
+Put 1 other sheet frozen puff pastry on a different sheet of parchment paper.
 Defrost for 10 minutes at room temperature.

-- Peel the sweet potato and cut it in half lengthwise.
+- Peel 1 lb Japanese sweet potato (Satsumaimo) and cut it in half lengthwise.
 Cut into smaller chunks and soak them in water for 10 minutes.

 - In a medium saucepan, put sweet potato and cover it with water.
 Bring it to a boil and cook until a skewer goes through the potatoes smoothly, about 12–15 minutes.
 Drain water completely and transfer to a large bowl.

 - Use a potato masher or fork to mash the sweet potato.
-Add sugar and butter and keep mixing.
+Add 4 Tbsp sugar and 1 Tbsp unsalted butter and keep mixing.

-- Add egg yolk and heavy whipping cream and mix well.
+- Add 1 large egg yolk and 2 Tbsp heavy (whipping) cream and mix well.

 - Now you put the sweet potato mixture on the bottom pastry sheets, leaving ½ inch (1.3 cm) around the rim.
 Then cover the sweet potato mixture with the top sheet.

-- Beat the egg in a small bowl and brush the top of the pastry so it will turn nice golden brown.
-Sprinkle black sesame seeds on top (see the image below).
+- Beat 1 large egg (50 g each w/o shell) in a small bowl and brush the top of the pastry so it will turn nice golden brown.
+Sprinkle 1 tsp toasted black sesame seeds on top (see the image below).

 - Bake for 20–25 minutes, or until golden brown.
 Let cool for 10 minutes and serve.

 - You can freeze the baked and cooled pies.
 Wrap them in aluminum foil and put them in a freezer bag.
 To serve, reheat the pie at 350ºF (180ºC) for 10–15 minutes, until crisp and flaky.